ComradDoge/DogeEU4/README.md

 # TODO

 # add 950 auto dev button as ui button somewhere
-# lower most if not all yearly_corruption = -0.1 to -0.05

 # solution for ai desire to max out forcelimit at expense of manpower